 This policy should be read in conjunction with:

-‘Working Together to Safeguard Children’ (2015) which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
-The guidance is available via the following link: http://www.workingtogetheronline.co.uk/index.html
+‘Working Together to Safeguard Children’ (Updated 2017) which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.

-“Keeping Children Safe in Education” (Sept 2016), which is the statutory guidance for Schools and Colleges.
-The guidance is available via the following link:
+“Keeping Children Safe in Education” which is the statutory guidance for Schools and Colleges.

-“The Prevent Duty Departmental, advice for Schools and child care providers June 2015.
-The guidance is available via the following link:
+“The Prevent Duty Departmental, advice for Schools and child care providers” (June 2015).

-Furthermore, we will follow the procedures set out by the Derbyshire Safeguarding Children’s Board: http://derbyshirescbs.proceduresonline.com/index.htm
+Furthermore, we will follow the Procedures set out by the local Derbyshire Safeguarding Childrens Board.

-In accordance with the above procedures, we carry out an annual audit of our Safeguarding provision (S175 Safeguarding Audit, which is a requirement of the Education Act 2002 & 2006) a copy of which is sent to the Local Authority Safeguarding Team.
+In accordance with the above procedures, we carry out an annual audit of our Safeguarding provision (S175 Safeguarding Audit, which is a requirement of the Education Act 2002 & 2006) a copy of which is sent to the Local Derbyshire safeguarding Childrens Board.

-Safeguarding arrangements at Norbury CofE Primary School are underpinned by three key principles:
+Safeguarding arrangements at this school/college are underpinned by three key principles:

-- Safeguarding is everyone’s responsibility: all Staff, (Governors and Volunteers) should play their full part in keeping children safe;
+• Safeguarding is everyone’s responsibility: all Staff / anyone who has contact with a child or young person including Governors and volunteers should play their full part in keeping children (Includes vulnerable adults when in their setting) safe;

-- That all Staff, (Governors and Volunteers) have a clear understanding regarding abuse and neglect in all forms; including how to identify, respond and report.
+• That all Staff-/anyone who has contact with a child or young person including Governors and volunteers have a clear understanding regarding abuse and neglect in all forms; including how to identify, respond and report.
 This also includes knowledge in the process for allegations against professionals.
-Staff, (Governors and Volunteers) should feel confident that they can report all matters of Safeguarding in the School where the information will be dealt with swiftly and securely, following the correct procedures with the safety and wellbeing of the children in mind at all times.
+Staff, (Governors and Volunteers) should feel confident that they can report all matters of Safeguarding in the School or College where the information will be dealt with swiftly and securely, following the correct procedures with the safety and wellbeing of the children in mind at all times.

 There are 6 main elements to our Policy, which are described in the following sections:

-- The signs of abuse that all Staff (Governors and Volunteers) should look out for;
+• The signs of abuse that all Staff / anyone who has contact with a child or young person including Governors and volunteers should look out for;

-- Expectations of Staff, (Governors and Volunteers) with regard to Safeguarding, and the procedures and processes that should be followed, including the support provided to children ;
+• Expectations of all Staff / anyone who has contact with a child or young person including Governors and volunteers with regard to Safeguarding, and the procedures and processes that should be followed, including the support provided to children ;

-- How the school will ensure that all Staff, (Governors and Volunteers) are appropriately trained, and checked for their suitability to work within the School;
+• How the school/college will ensure that all Staff / anyone who has contact with a child or young person including Governors and volunteers are appropriately trained, and checked for their suitability to work within the School;

-Through implementation of this policy we will ensure that our School provides a safe environment for children to learn and develop.
-We will cross reference to other policies relevant to our safeguarding in the school and make reference to them in this policy where relevant.
+Through implementation of this policy we will ensure that our School/college provides a safe environment for children (and vulnerable adults when in their setting) to learn and develop.
+We will cross reference to other policies relevant to our safeguarding in the school/college and make reference to them in this policy where relevant.

 2 Types of Abuse